 Facility A bids in at $100/SREC and has Delaware parts and labor.
 Facility B bids $50/SREC without Delaware parts and labor.
 Facility C bids $110/SREC without Delaware parts and labor.

 Facility A is awarded a contract of $100/SREC but is paid $120/SREC for the first 7 years.
 Facility B is awarded a contract of $50/SREC and is paid $50/SREC for the first 7 years.
 Facility C is not awarded a contract.

 Contracts are awarded to lowest bidders, ranked by “bid price,” regardless of the Delaware parts and labor price adder.

-All tiers of the 2013 solicitation will be determined by bid price.
-There is no bidding advantage gained by entering a bid early in the March 25th to April 12th bidding window.
-However, SRECTrade encourages you to enter your bid as early as possible since that will give us time to identify and work with you to correct any errors or omissions.
-Also, keep in mind that bid deposit wires must be initiated by 4:00 PM EST on Friday, April 12th.
+All tiers of the 2014 solicitation will be determined by bid price.
+There is no bidding advantage gained by entering a bid early in the May 5th to May 23rd bidding window.
+However, we encourage you to enter your bid as early as possible since that will give us time to identify and work with you to correct any errors or omissions.
+Also, keep in mind that bid deposit wires must be initiated by 4:00 PM EST on Friday, May 23rd.

 Yes.
-All bids must be re-entered, but systems that applied an were not accepted in the last solicitation are free to enter again in this solicitation.
+All bids must be re-entered, but systems that applied and were not accepted in previous solicitations are free to enter again in this solicitation.